kubernetes/website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

 You can tweak the Pod spec to meet various kinds of requirements:

-- Change `maxSkew` to a bigger value like "2" so that the incoming Pod can be placed into "zoneA" as well.
+- Change `maxSkew` to a bigger value - such as `2` -  so that the incoming Pod can be placed into zone `A` as well.
-- Change `topologyKey` to "node" so as to distribute the Pods evenly across nodes instead of zones.
-In the above example, if `maxSkew` remains "1", the incoming Pod can only be placed onto "node4".
+- Change `topologyKey` to `node` so as to distribute the Pods evenly across nodes instead of zones.
+In the above example, if `maxSkew` remains `1`, the incoming Pod can only be placed onto the node `node4`.
 - Change `whenUnsatisfiable: DoNotSchedule` to `whenUnsatisfiable: ScheduleAnyway` to ensure the incoming Pod to be always schedulable (suppose other scheduling APIs are satisfied).
 However, it's preferred to be placed into the topology domain which has fewer matching Pods.
-(Be aware that this preferability is jointly normalized with other internal scheduling priorities like resource usage ratio, etc.)
+(Be aware that this preference is jointly normalized with other internal scheduling priorities such as resource usage ratio).

-### Example: Multiple TopologySpreadConstraints
+### Example: multiple topology spread constraints {#example-multiple-topologyspreadconstraints}

 This builds upon the previous example.
-Suppose you have a 4-node cluster where 3 Pods labeled `foo:bar` are located in node1, node2 and node3 respectively:
+Suppose you have a 4-node cluster where 3 existing Pods labeled `foo: bar` are located on node1, node2 and node3 respectively:

 {{<mermaid>}}
 graph BT